Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Janice:** could you give us just a second here?

-**Markus** Yeah no problem.
+**Markus:** Yeah no problem.

-**Janice** Okay.
+**Janice:** Okay.

-**Markus** Ok, so let’s say we’ll have an instructor, say professor smith, who has logged in correctly, and is on the start page.
+**Markus:** Ok, so let’s say we’ll have an instructor, say professor smith, who has logged in correctly, and is on the start page.
 They might have an option for grading and an option for course management, which would be the instructor’s part of managing courses obviously not creating or anything.
 SO, they might choose course management and see a list of courses they have, maybe CS125 and CS150?
 They chose one of those, maybe 125 and they would see a list of their activities for the course, that they might already have this could be empty or maybe they already put some in.
 Um, and so kind of branch off into two slightly different options.
 They’d have an option to create a course

-**Janice** Course or an activity?
+**Janice:** Course or an activity?

-**Markus** Er activity, sorry, thank you.
+**Markus:** Er activity, sorry, thank you.
 So, they would create an activity, and sort of be prompted with a form to fill out, and I just wanted to clarify to make sure we had the proper details for this.
 So I have listed here that it would have the name of the activity, description for the activity, its type, say programming or an essay or something, language, now this could either be a programming language or foreign language, if it was a group or individual activity, a rubric, and possibly a solution if there was

-**Janice** It must have a solution
+**Janice:** It must have a solution

-**Markus** Ok it has to have a solution.
+**Markus:** Ok it has to have a solution.
 Would you want that even for something like an essay?

-**Janice** There would be a sample solution.
+**Janice:** There would be a sample solution.

-**Markus** Ok, and would there be anything else?
+**Markus:** Ok, and would there be anything else?

 **Janice:** ok, uh, well, you have to be able to find the assignments to grade, so the instructor would have to specify the path to the directory of the assignments to mark.
 And depending on your project there’s going to be different types of files and different numbers of files in each student’s directory, in that submission area, so you would have to have the instructor specify the file names and file types that are expected

-**Markus** Ok
+**Markus:** Ok

-**Janice** Did you have a due date?
+**Janice:** Did you have a due date?

-**Markus** Uh… I should have said that, I had it written here, but I didn’t, so.
+**Markus:** Uh… I should have said that, I had it written here, but I didn’t, so.

-**Janice** Well in addition to the due date, uh, there would be a group of late penalties, ok?
+**Janice:** Well in addition to the due date, uh, there would be a group of late penalties, ok?
 So up to 3 dates after the due date, and for each due date a percentage reduction score.

 **Colin:** one percent or a certain percent?

-**Janice** The instructor would actually specify the percent reduction for each of the 3 dates
+**Janice:** The instructor would actually specify the percent reduction for each of the 3 dates

 **Markus:** so for example after 24h maybe the student would lose 25% of their total mark.

-**Janice** And after 48 hours 50%.
+**Janice:** And after 48 hours 50%.

-**Markus** Ok.
+**Markus:** Ok.

-**Janice** And after 72 hours, 100%.
+**Janice:** And after 72 hours, 100%.

 **Chazz:** As an example.

-**Janice** As an example.
+**Janice:** As an example.
 So they would have to specify the time the date and the uh

 **Markus:** Time and date of the penalties.